mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 The event time is passed implicitly which is a common pattern for streaming frameworks.
 Because every part of the system must be always event-time aware, the event-time is transported outside the payload.
-Moreover, the event-time is constantly advanced during data journey through the pipeline so keeping event-time as a part of the payload does not make sense.
+Moreover, the event-time may advance during data journey through the pipeline so keeping event-time as a part of the payload does not make sense.

-Let's move to the first test scenario.
+Let's see how this example behaves in different scenarios.

 ## No Input